-If the quote works with your budget we'll follow up with a few more simple questions to nail down the style, coloring and finish options for your piece.
-Most of these selections won't affect the quoted price.
+If the quote works with your budget we'll follow up with a few more simple questions to nail down the wood species, design and color options for your piece.

 From there we'll send an invoice with most or all of the specifications we've discussed so you can place your deposit.
-Deposits can be made by check, cash or bank transfer for free, or by credit card with a 3% processing fee, which will later be added to your final balance.
+Deposits can be made by check, cash or bank transfer for free, or by credit/debit card with a 3% processing fee, which will later be added to your final balance.

 Then we start building your dream furniture!

 Our turnaround time, or "lead time," as they say in the biz, is generally about 6-8 weeks.
 The exact timeline will depend upon the scope of your project and how busy our workshop is when you place your deposit.
 We'll always be as straightforward as possible during the initial quoting phase and we'll nearly always hit our goal.

 If you know you'd like to get the clock started but you haven't quite ironed out all the details yet, that's just fine.
 Your piece will be in a queue before we start building, so we can get the deposit in now to get the ball rolling and then nail down the specifics over the next week or two.

 Sure do.
 We offer white glove delivery and setup of your furniture to the exact spot you'd like us to place it.
 Sometimes, depending on your proximity to our shop and the current state of our aging backs, we'll personally deliver your furniture.
 Otherwise, we'll get you a quote from one of our trusted local shipping companies.

 Delivery in Los Angeles County is generally $200-$300.
 Delivery to surrounding counties is generally $300-$400.
-The exact amount will depend upon your address and the load-in scenario, including stairways, hallways, elevators, parking, etc. Most deliveries are scheduled on Saturday mornings/afternoons.
+The exact amount will depend upon the amount of furniture and the load-in scenario, including stairways, hallways, elevators, parking, etc. Most deliveries are scheduled on Saturday when possible.